Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Per kWh Pricing

 Another pricing option for Tesla supercharging is per kWh pricing.
 With this model, you are charged based on the amount of energy (in kilowatt-hours) that your vehicle receives from the supercharger.
 The cost per kWh may vary depending on factors such as location and electricity rates.
-It’s important to consider your vehicle’s battery capacity and charging speed when opting for per kWh pricing.
+It’s important to consider your vehicle’s battery capacity and when opting for per kWh pricing.

 Additional Fees